aws-samples/shopfloor-connectivity/docs/sfc-extending.md

 The WriteValuesRequest contains data similar to the parameters of the TargetWriter interface writeTargetData method parameters,

 used for JVM implementations of a target.
-This makes it possible to provide a JVM implementation of an target that can run in the SFC core process, as well as an IPC service, with little effort as the SFC implementation contains generic Service helper classes to wrap the target classes.
+This makes it possible to provide a JVM implementation of a target that can run in the SFC core process, as well as an IPC service, with little effort as the SFC implementation contains generic Service helper classes to wrap the target classes.

 ## Using JVM target classes as IPC services

-An target class that implements the TargetWriter interface can simply be wrapped in a ServiceMain class to execute it as a gRPC IPC service.
+A target class that implements the TargetWriter interface can simply be wrapped in a ServiceMain class to execute it as a gRPC IPC service.

 The code below shows the implementation of the AWS IoT Core target service that uses the ServiceMain class to wrap an instance of the